G-1X48L403S6

 Before Mildmay started work in Rwanda, there was very limited specialist care for children living with HIV.
 This changed in 2009, when Mildmay opened the country’s first specialist HIV paediatric centre at Kibagabaga Hospital in Kigali.

 This specialist centre was the result of a partnership between Mildmay and Intrahealth International.
-The project was funded by USAID and also provided technical support in the introduction of HIV and AIDS services in four districts of Rwanda: Gasabo, Rulindo, Nyagatare and Gicumbi.
+USAID funded the project and also provided technical support in the introduction of HIV and AIDS services in four districts of Rwanda: Gasabo, Rulindo, Nyagatare and Gicumbi.

 Staff at Kibagabaga trained community health workers and home-based care providers conducted nutrition demonstration classes and mobilised and supported carers in setting up income generation activities.
 Weekly children’s clubs for 100 children were also held at the centre.
 At the end of the project these activities were passed to the community to continue.